oracle/docker-images/OracleDatabase/SingleInstance/README.md

 ### Running Oracle True Cache in a container (Supported from version 26ai onwards)

 Oracle True Cache is an in-memory, consistent, and automatically managed cache for Oracle Database.
 For more information about Oracle True Cache please see the [Oracle True Cache Online Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/odbtc/overview-oracle-true-cache.html).

+For the automated Enterprise Edition or Free extension-image workflow, including network, secrets, storage, blob creation, and service configuration, see the [True Cache extension guide](extensions/truecache/README.md).
+The following instructions retain the direct Free base-image workflow.

 #### Setting Up the Network for Communication Between the Primary Database and the True Cache Container